badsyntax/grpc-js-typescript/examples/grpc-proto-loader/README.md

 It uses `@grpc/proto-loader` to load the protobuf files at runtime, which uses `protobufjs` instead of `google-protobuf`.

-No proto compiler is used. `@grpc/proto-loader` to also used to [generate the  types](https://github.com/grpc/grpc-node/pull/1474).
+No proto compiler is used.

+`@grpc/proto-loader` to used to [generate the  types](https://github.com/grpc/grpc-node/pull/1474).

 ## App layout